flashnuke/BinanceExtensionCPP/README.md

 - #### Notes
 		1. Default arguments are not allowed with threads.
 The argument must be specified
 		2. When passing a symbol as an argument to a stream starter, the symbol must be lower case.
-		3. Passing an `std::string` format to `set_param` method is quicker, because conversion-to-string is required.

 ### Optimizations
 For Microsoft compilers set the following flags for better runtime performance: